[Ansible 2.12] Playbook to enable yum on EOL CentOS 6

 ## Variable default

-It is also listed as a guideline to make it easier to understand when you want to specify it separately in relation to vars.
+It is also provided as a guide to make it easier to understand when specifying vars separately

 # Base.repo backup

-Check its existence using the stat module and store it in a variable using register.
+Check for its existence with the stat module and store it in a variable with register

-It is determined by when and if there is no backup of the repository on that day, it will be obtained.
+This is determined by when, and if there is no backup of the repository for that day, it will be obtained

-In addition, for backups using the lookup plugin, we added the year, month, and day to the end of the file name to make it easier to identify .
+Additionally, for backups using the lookup plugin, we have added the year, month, and day to the end of the file name to make it easier to distinguish .

 # If releasever does not exist, create it with the current version number

-The ansible.builtin.shell module is used to perform judgment and processing.
+The ansible.builtin.shell module is used for judgment and processing.

-Since this module uses OS-side functionality, idempotency checks are not performed.
+This module uses OS functions, so idempotence checks are not performed.

-However, the args -> creates parameter allows you to specify the condition that ``do not execute if the specified file does not exist'' , so I used it because I could control the situation as I intended.
+However, the args -> creates parameter allows you to specify the condition that "do not execute if the specified file does not exist," so I used it because it allows you to control it to the intended situation.

 ansible_distribution_version

-on the Ansible side , you can get the current OS version of the execution environment (6.9 in this case).
+on the Ansible side , you can obtain the current OS version of the execution environment (6.9 in this case).

-# Comment out mirrorlist in repo & rewrite baseurl to an available repository to enable it
+# Comment out the repo mirrorlist and change the baseurl to an available repository to enable it

-In the ansible.builtin.replace module, two places are rewritten as shown in the title.
+The ansible.builtin.replace module rewrites two places as shown in the title

-This corresponds to the part that is rewritten using the sed command during the manual procedure
+This corresponds to the part that is rewritten with the sed command during the manual procedure

-I use loop to specify two locations, but it can also be executed with with_items.
+We use loop to specify two locations, but it can also be done with with_items

 when: replace_result is changed